top of page

 With faith that did not obsess over the opinions of others.
 With faith that did not draft plan after plan for her own life and then fret when God had something different in mind.
 With faith that wasn’t consumed with how this situation looked, how fun her Instagram feed seemed, how many labels lived in her closet, how this text sounded, or how successful a new job title made her look on LinkedIn.
 With faith that looked to the Deliverer more than the diagnosis and the Provider more than the problem.

 Mary’s faith was centered on simply glorifying God.
-I'm not sure we all (I) can say the same.
+I'm not sure we all can say the same.

 The great 20th century prophet Kenny Rogers once sang, "Mary did you know?"
 That's the thing—she didn't fully know.
 She could not comprehend all that God had in store for her and for her son.
 But even when Gabriel's message may have felt frightening, disappointing, or life-changing, Mary believed that God's plans were better.
-Mary trusted the Creator with her calendar and the Father with her future.
+She trusted the Creator with her calendar and the Father with her future.

-"Blessed was she who believed," and blessed can be we who believe.
+"Blessed was she who believed," and blessed can be we who believe too.
 We've barely even scratched the surface here, yet Advent has already shown us just how faithful God is.
 He fulfills miracles and prophecies.
 He uses sinful and broken people for His divine purposes.
 He makes a way out of no way.
 He gives us His only Son.
 Again and again, we see that "He who promised is faithful."
 (Hebrews 10:23)

 bottom of page